Grizzly Falls: Plot

-The film starts with an old man, Harry Banks telling his grandson and granddaughter about his life as a young boy in the early 20th century.
+The film starts with an old man, Harry Bankston telling his grandson Joshua Jr. and granddaughter Jennifer about his life as a young boy in the early 20th century.

 The tale begins: Harry as a boy is in his pre-teens.
-His mother dies, and he is sent to a boarding school because his father is abroad, so cannot look after him.
-Eventually his father, Tyrone Banks, comes and takes him on a bear-hunting trip to Canada, to catch a grizzly bear.
+His mother dies, and he is sent to a boarding school because his father Tyrone is abroad, so cannot look after him.
+Eventually Tyrone comes and takes him on a bear-hunting trip to Canada, to catch a grizzly bear.

-When in Canada, British Columbia to be exact, Tyrone and Harry meet up with an experienced Native Canadian tracker with Scottish roots named Joshua McTavish.
+When in British Columbia, Tyrone and Harry meet up with an experienced Native Canadian tracker with Scottish roots named Joshua McTavish.
 The three then go to a saloon to find some good hunters to help them on the hunt.
-The men in the saloon laugh at the plan for it, but some come along, bringing dogs and guns, including Grits, Genet and Lanky.
+The men in the saloon laugh at their plan, but some come along, bringing dogs and guns, including Grits, Genet and Lanky.

-On the hunt, the boy sees two grizzly cubs which no one else sees, then rejoins his father.

-The next day, the hunters capture the two cubs, and hold them in the camp, near a waterfall called Grizzly Falls, hence the movie's title.
+On the hunt, Harry sees two grizzly cubs which no one else sees, then rejoins Tyrone.
+The next day, the hunters capture the two cubs, and hold them in the camp, near a waterfall called Grizzly Falls.
 The bear mother is angry, and comes to the camp.
 Although she cannot free her offspring, she instead abducts Harry to exact revenge on Tyrone.
 She then runs away with him, and looks after him, feeding him, and once saving his life from timber wolves.
 He is at first intent on escaping from the bear, whom he names Mizzy, but eventually grows to love her.

-Meanwhile Tyrone is intent on rescuing him, and Joshua comes along, but the men from the saloon and their dogs are hardly as keen.
+Meanwhile Tyrone is intent on rescuing Harry, and Joshua comes along, but the men from the saloon and their dogs are hardly as keen.
 One breaks his leg at Grizzly Falls, and he and his friends leave, taking the bear cubs with them and setting up their own camp somewhere else.
 Tyrone and Joshua continue searching for Harry.

-In another area Harry stumbles upon the saloon men's new camp whilst Mizzy is finding food.
+In another area, Harry stumbles upon the saloon men's new camp whilst Mizzy is finding food.
 He looks inside the hut where the men are sleeping, and wakes them up.
 One man tries to protect the boy but another points his gun at him.
 Just as this man is going to shoot, Mizzy bursts through the window, knocking down one wall of the hut.
 This crushes one man.

-Then Tyrone and Joshua find the camp, and attack the men who are in it, while the bear runs to its chained-up cubs outside, trying to free them.
+Tyrone and Joshua find the camp, and attack the men who are in it, while the bear runs to its chained-up cubs outside, trying to free them.
 The evil man gets up, but has no time to do anything because Tyrone shoots his hand, then leaps on him, and throttles him.
 They then begin a ferocious wrestle, which Tyrone wins, plunging his opponent into the river.
 Stream takes his corpse.
 Harry says goodbye to his bear-mother Mizzy, and she goes away into the mountains, reunited with her two cubs.
 Tyrone becomes a better father, having learned a lesson on the adventure.